Big data expansion affects how IT teams treat and retain information. Many businesses forego all but the most rudimentary...

 Amazon Athena.
 AWS' serverless analystics service, Amazon Athena, analyzes data in S3 buckets using standard SQL queries.
 Users can select an S3 bucket for analysis, create the schema and execute the query.
 Athena does not rely on conventional extract, transform and load (ETL) jobs to prepare data for analysis, but it can query curated data sets for convenient ad hoc analytics.

 AWS Glue.
 When you do need to perform ETL processes, AWS Glue can handle that task.
 The AWS Glue managed service works with AWS-native data.
 It automatically discovers data and creates metadata, which data scientists can search or query.
-AWS Glue also creates a catalog of discovered content, as well as the code that transforms the data.
+AWS Glue also creates a data catalog of discovered content, as well as the code that transforms the data.
 Services like Hadoop and Apache Spark can reuse those catalogs and code for additional processing.

 Amazon Elastic MapReduce.
 If you need to process huge volumes of data, Amazon Elastic MapReduce (EMR) enables this task with Amazon EC2 instances.
 In addition to Hadoop, EMR supports distributed processing platforms, including Spark, HBase and Presto.
 EMR and its desired framework interact with data from S3 and DynamoDB instances.